-Gould, who co-runs an online feminist bookstore entitled EmilyBooks with fellow writer Ruth Curry, makes her writing debut with “Perfect Tunes.”
+Gould co-runs an online feminist bookstore entitled EmilyBooks with fellow writer Ruth Curry, and “Perfect Tunes” is her third book.
 The novel takes the aspiring musician trope and turns it on its head.
 Laura, after moving in with her high school best friend, cool-girl Callie, and finding herself a “gross” waitressing job, falls head over heels for Dylan, a “bad boy” guitarist in an up-and-coming band.
 When he dies, cutting their tumultuous yet passionate relationship short, she is left to grapple with losing him as well as her dreams as she discovers she is pregnant with his baby.
 In Part II, Laura’s dreams have all but disappeared into the normality of her Brooklyn family life — married, with kids and a teaching job.
 Yet the ghosts of her past continue to haunt her in the shape of Callie, famous after joining Dylan’s former band, and her teenage daughter Marie, who struggles, like Dylan, with depression.

 “Perfect Tunes” taps into a universal curiosity about our parents’ minds and past lives, which often seem mysterious and irreconcilable with their parental roles.
 As children, it is difficult to imagine that our parents might have once had big dreams, as if ambition is only for young people.
 More than this, the novel imagines one of the many stories of aspiring artists who never make it into the spotlight.
 Yet, as a protagonist, Laura is both an intriguing and unsatisfying narrator.
 Her sharp insights, encased in matter-of-fact delivery, build a fully dimensional world based in gritty reality, even in the face of her rather unoriginal castle-on-the-cloud artistic dreams.
 Despite this astute awareness, she often allows her emotions to govern her actions, allowing life to happen to her — particularly in the case of many of her relationships.
 Frustratingly, she accepts, and perhaps even desires, toxic relationships.